- Visit remote Berber villages in the Atlas Mountains

 - Lose yourself in the bazaars and souks in the old medinas

 - Experience the peace and solitude of the Sahara Desert

 - Explore the unique and majestic architecture

-Morocco is a country where African, Arab and European cultures are entwined.
+Morocco is a country where African, Arab and European cultures entwine.
 Located at the mouth of the Mediterranean Sea, Morocco is the closest point of contact to Europe for the continent of Africa.
-Well known for its generous and warm hospitality coupled with a blend of cultures and religions, the mixture of history, art, food, music and architecture makes Morocco an unforgettable destination.
+Well known for its generous and warm hospitality coupled with a blend of diverse cultures and religions, the mixture of history, art, food, music and architecture makes Morocco an unforgettable destination.

-- Morocco is an incredible diversity of ethnicities and landscapes.
-Being at the crossroads of many civilisations, Morocco is a medley of Arab, Berber, French, Middle Eastern, Mediterranean and Jewish influences.
-The unique climate and geography make Morocco a land of epic contrasts with panoramas unlike anywhere else.
+- Being at the crossroads of many civilisations, Morocco is a medley of Arab, Berber, French, Middle Eastern, Mediterranean and Jewish influences.
+The unique climate and geography of Morocco make it a land of epic contrasts with panoramas unlike anywhere else in the world.

-- Morocco’s northern climate is Mediterranean whereby the Atlantic Ocean coastal regions are sunny throughout the year and warmer than the north.
-Further inland, the climate is more continental and the Sahara region to the south, can become extremely hot.
-The most popular times to visit Morocco are from mid-February to June and from October to November.
+- The climate in northern Morocco is Mediterranean whereby the Atlantic coastal regions are sunny throughout the year and are warmer than the north.
+Further inland, the conditions tend to be more continental and the Sahara region to the south, can become extremely hot.
+The most popular times to visit Morocco are from mid-February to May and from September to November.

 The ever enchanting labyrinths of bazaars and souks in the old medinas, the incredible historical monuments and World Heritage Sites, the friendly people, the charming traditional villages, the snow-capped Atlas Mountains, sun-drenched beaches, and the imposing Sahara Desert make Morocco a country of natural and cultural wonders.

 Our team are always on the lookout for the best experiences Morocco has to offer, here are a few our favourites:

 - Sahara Desert

 - Atlas Mountains

 Marrakech is full of beauty, charm and culture.
 Wander around the many architectural attraction in the city as well as the souks adjacent to lively Djemaa el Fna market.

-With nobody around for miles, experience complete solitude and enjoy the watching the sun set behind the vast desert plains.
+With nobody around for miles, experience the solitude of the Sahara Desert and enjoy watching the sun peacefully setting beyond the world of dunes.